ISUgenomics/isu-bash-pipeline-2025/building_first_script.md

 - A job is a command or a script that is run on command line

+### What is a cluster?

+- A cluster in computing is a group of interconnected computers (nodes) that work together as a single system

 ### What is a head node?

 - A head node is where you connect to the cluster